 - Use these activities in your math centers to help your students to:

-- Learn about Place Value to 2 digits
+- Learn about Place Value to 2 or 3 digits

-- Use tens and ones to make 2 digit numbers
+- Use tens and ones to make 2/3digit numbers

 - Match number names to digits

-- Partition & Expand two digit numbers into tens and ones in a number sentence
+- Partition & Expand two digit numbers into hundred, tens and ones in a number sentence

-- Find out how many two digit numbers there are
+- Find out how many two/ three digit numbers there are

-Click the image below to download our cool chameleons 2 digit Place Value Pack.
+Click the image below to download our cool chameleons 2 or 3 digit Place Value Pack.